onrunning/jira-pr-action/README.md

 # Jira pull-request Github action

-If the branch name of the current pull request starts with a Jira ticket:
+If the branch name of the current pull request or the title starts with a Jira ticket:

 - It adds the ticket number to the PR title
 - It adds the Jira link to the PR description
 - It also adds a preview link to the PR description if provided as `preview-link` input

-If the branch name does not start with a Jira ticket:
+If the branch name and the PR title does not start with a Jira ticket:

 - The workflow will fail